AttaMishwani/Employee_Management_System/README.md

 bash
 Copy code
 npm run dev
-Visit http://localhost:3000 in your browser to see the app running locally.
+Visit the app in your browser: http://localhost:3000

-Deployment
+Deployment 🚀
-To deploy your changes to GitHub Pages, follow these steps:
+Deploy your changes to GitHub Pages with the following steps:

 Build the project: